ElGrimheart/AudiBird/README.md

 - Login details for existing user accounts and registered stations can be found within `server/sql/user-credentials.txt`
 - For demonstration purposes use login credentials for "cforeman01@qub.ac.uk"
 - For demonstration purposes, station is pre-loaded with "Development Station" configuration.
 See detailed user guide on GitHub repo for details on how to swap between pre-set station configurations or process for creating and registering a new station.
+- To reduce the file size of the submission, only a small sample of detection audio recordings are included.
+The full set of audio recordings for the demonstration data can be downloaded from the `station/data/recordings` folder of the GitHub repository.
+Copy these to the `station/data/recordings` folder on the Pi.

 ## Environment Variables